 Q. How can I be sure that I am buying authentic olive oil?

-A. The North American Olive Oil Association runs the largest off-the-shelf monitoring program in the United States and Canada.
+A. You may have read reports on the internet and social media about olive oil fraud are wildly exaggerated.
+While the potential for fraud always exists, in truth it is extremely rare.
+Don't take our word for it.
+The Food and Drug Administration (FDA) conducted a study where they randomly collected 88 bottles of olive oil from D.C. area supermarkets and tested them.
+None were fake.
+Zero.
+The North American Olive Oil Association also conducts ongoing testing of olive oil in North American.
+Our off-the-shelf monitoring program is the largest of its kind in the United States and Canada.
 We purchase olive oil in supermarkets and test them against the standards set by the International Olive Council.
 We have monitored thousands of samples over several decades and found that more than 98% of olive oil available in North American supermarkets today is authentic.
 For additional assurance, you can look for olive oils that participate in our Quality Seal Program.

 Q. What does "extra virgin" mean?